isomerpages/cpf-govbenefits/_am-i-eligible/Assurance Package Cash.md

 permalink: /am-i-eligible/ap-cash/
 description: ""
 ---
-### Assurance Package (AP) Cash Payouts ###
+### Assurance Package (AP) Cash ###
-<font style="font-size:17px"> Every Singaporean aged 21 years and above will receive cash payouts of $700 to $1,600, depending on his/her income and property ownership.
-The payouts will be disbursed over five years, from 2022 to 2026.
+<font style="font-size:17px"> Every Singaporean aged 21 years and above will receive cash payment of $700 to $1,600, depending on his/her income and property ownership.
+The payment will be disbursed over five years, from 2022 to 2026.
 <br><br>
-To receive the <b>AP Cash Payouts</b> , you must fulfill the following criteria:<br><br>
+To receive the <b>AP Cash</b> , you must fulfill the following criteria:<br><br>
 i.
 You must be a Singapore citizen, residing in Singapore;<br>
 ii.
 You must be aged 21 and above in the reference year.<br>
 	<table>